T00Nrix/devops_tasks/README.md

 The `light_checker` directory contains `lightChecker.py`, which determines whether the application should be running based on certain conditions.

 ## GitHub Actions Pipeline
-GitHub Actions pipeline automates the build, test.
+GitHub Actions pipeline automates the build docker img, test ansible, docker.

 ## Notes
 - Configuration Files: Store all configurations in the configs directory in JSON format.